Thursday, January 13, 2022

 SOUTHWEST Airlines Rapid Rewards CC

-The SW personal card SUB range from 40k to 80k, depending on exactly which level card you get.
+The SW personal card SUB range from 40k to 80k, depending on exactly which level card you get and what the current offer is.
 You can only get 1 personal card, so to get to the companion pass you will normally need to get a business card as well.
 It seems daunting, but there are plenty of examples of how to get these with even the tiniest business (like $500 income level).
 To get my business card I had to sign for an EIN with the IRS for my photography business, but was approved quickly after I got that.
 Currently with SW, the threshold for the CP is 135k points.
 They spot you 10k points for holding a SW card, so it is only 125k points.
 That makes the CP pretty hard to earn with a single card even with an elevated bonus, but it can be done.
 Hotel stays and rental cars can help earn bonus points that add in as well, if done through the SW travel page.
-You will pay a premium for book through there though.
+You will pay a premium for booking through there though.
 Avis, Alamo, Budget, and Hertz are all partners with SW, which will get you a 600 point bonus with each rental if you put in your SW Rapid Reward (RR) number at booking.
 You get the 600 point bonus when booking direct through the rental car pages, if you add you RR number there as well.
 Also getting family and friends to sign up with referrals go towards your CP status.
-Multiple times I have used referrals to get me over the top.
+Multiple times I have used friend referrals to get me over the top.

 You can earn a new SUB every 2 years to help replenish the points stash in your account as well.
 The card just needs to be paid off and the card be closed before applying for the SW card again.
 Be sure to wait 30 days before reapplying.
 Between my wife and I, we have earned 4 companion passes since 2017.

 The cards have a number of benefits that you just have to weigh against the cost of the card.
 Annual fees range from $69 to $149 on the personal and $199 on the business, but my favorite are the most expense ones due to the benefits included.
 The business card is the only gives you free internet on flights, which is my favorite to have because of that.
 The included travel credits and annual bonus points really help even out the cost of the high priced cards.
 That goes for any credit card.
 Always look at the travel credits and be sure you use them.
 They are very easy to track in the Chase app as seen below.
+(Chase has changed the app and you may need to start a chat with them or call to get this information)

 Some may not have Southwest as an option, but it is our go to due the ability to earn companion passes.
 Research other airline cards if Southwest doesn't work for you as they all offer some type of card.
 Be sure to read the section about the CSP card below, as it is the ultimate all-around travel reward card.
 Rewards on the CSP can be used across airlines, hotels, and even car rentals.